ipfs-shipyard/nomios-web-uikit/src/components/modal-global/README.md

 ### ModalGlobalConsumer

-The `<ModalGlobalConsumer>` component allows you to trigger a modal imperatively by providing a children render prop with two props:
+The `<ModalGlobalConsumer>` component allows you to trigger a modal imperatively by providing a children render prop with the `globalModal` object prop with two functions:

-- `closeModal(component)`
+- `closeModal()`

 - `openModal(component)`

 ### withModalGlobal(component)

 The HOC version of the <ModalGlobalConsumer> component.
-The injected props are exactly the same of the <ModalGlobalConsumer> children render prop:
+The injected prop is exactly the same of the <ModalGlobalConsumer> children render prop. `globalModal` with the same two functions:

-- `closeModal(component)`
+- `closeModal()`

 - `openModal(component)`